bryantco/ravinia2024/analyze.md

 # Results

-The results are surprisingly passable for my simple plug-and-play work!
+The results are surprisingly passable for my simple plug-and-play work.

 * Test accuracy looks fine -- I randomly sample an artist who is a classical performer, and the most similar train document is also a classical performer; the least similar train document is a rock performer
 * The most similar performance to Lindsey Stirling is a chamber performance from the Ravinia Steans Music Institute, featuring kickass violinist [Midori](https://en.wikipedia.org/wiki/Midori_(violinist)), which seems about right.
+* To see this performance, this means that I should go to the Festival on July 7.

 ```python